 Do you remember the time when you feel your life has nowhere to go, then you started dreaming of traveling the world?
 It wasn’t part of the original plan.
 Before that, all you wanted was to discover what you want and love to do, work on something that you’re passionate about, become financially stable, build your dream house, and drive your dream car.

 After college, reality sinks in.
-It was a hard ride but you adapt well and just go on with the flow.
+It was a hard ride, but you adapt well, and you just go on with the flow.
 You make mistakes here and there.
-But at the end of the day, you learned from it, you stand-up and move forward.
+But at the end of the day, you learned from it, you stand-up and moved forward.
 You wanted more.
 But it was not easy.
-You have a big dream but you do not know where and how to start.
+You have a big dream, but you do not know where and how to start.

 Do you remember your six months adventure in Cebu?
 It was not planned, you just booked a ferry ticket the night before your scheduled trip to Cebu from Manila.
 You worked in the customer service even though you do not speak their local language.
 Good thing, you can understand a bit.
 It was an amazing six months.
 You meet people who taught you to be strong and to dream more.
 You meet people who supported you and treat like you are there own family.
 Traveling taught you that in this crazy world, you’ll meet people that will always keep you sane and grounded.

 Do you remember your first solo trip in Bantayan Island, Cebu?
 Your wonderful journey began on that beautiful island.
 Traveling has taught you that it’s the small things that tend to add up in a big way.
 You started a small dream.
 You only wanted to see the other side of Cebu, but look at you now.
 You’re writing this from Bangkok, Thailand.